kubernetes/community/sig-auth/governance.md

     [lazy-consensus].
   - Technical Leads *MUST* remain active in the role and are automatically removed from the position if they are unresponsive for > 3 months and *MAY* be removed if not proactively working with other technical leads to fulfill responsibilities.
+Technical leads *MAY* arrange a short-term (<6 months) leave of absence with coordinated coverage of responsibilities.
   - Technical Leads *SHOULD* represent a diverse set of organizations.
 This is predicated on interest in the role from multiple organizations with qualified candidates.
   - *SHOULD* have a record of consistent solid technical judgement and leadership over a sustained